40+ Common Job Interview Questions (And How to Answer Them)

 Example: “I would love a glass of water, thank you.”

-How to Answer: Despite how this open-ended question sounds, it is not literally an invitation to delve into an existential examination of your life before your interviewers.
-Especially not because this is a job interview question!
+Despite how this open-ended question sounds, it is not literally an invitation to delve into an existential examination of your life before your interviewers.
+It may sound friendly, but it’s a job interview question!
+A good answer treats this question like an elevator pitch opportunity—and needs rehearsing.

-A good answer should focus on the fact that this is an elevator pitch opportunity and needs rehearsing.
-Be ready to wrap up your answer in 1 minute and focus on the positive summary of your skills, professional accomplishments, and personal experience that casts you in the most appealing light for the job.
-Talk about your promotions, highlight your successes and quantify your achievements.
+How to answer: Be ready to wrap up your answer in one minute and focus on the positive summary of your skills, professional accomplishments, and personal experience that casts you in the most appealing light for the job.
+Talk about your promotions, highlight your successes, and quantify your achievements.

 One of the worst things you can do is drone on without realizing you are boring the other person or answering with details they aren’t interested in, so pay attention to non-verbal cues as you talk and be ready to adjust mid-way through if you need to.